-Yes, Citi can pre-qualify you for a credit card using their online pre-qualification page, though the pre-qualification tool is not currently working.
+No, Citi cannot pre-qualify you for a credit card at the moment.
+Citi does have an online pre-qualification page, however, this tool is not currently working.
 While this seems like a temporary measure due to COVID-19, you’ll need to apply for Citi cards without getting pre-qualified until the page is functioning again.
+In the meantime, you can check if you get a “pre-selected” offer, which means you fit some general criteria established by Citi and have around a 70% chance of approval.

 When the pre-qualification page is working again, you can see if you pre-qualify for any Citibank credit cards by providing some personal information, such as your name, your mailing address, and the last four digits of your Social Security number.
 Citibank will then conduct a soft inquiry on your credit score, which won’t hurt your credit in any way, before showing which cards you prequalify for.